1 - 6 people

 Need a piece of professional advice?

-Contact Banafsheh, our Uzbekistan travel consultant, for planning your ideal trip.
+Contact Violet, our Uzbekistan travel designer, for planning your personalized trip.

 Upon arrival at Tashkent international airport, you will meet your guide and have a private transfer to the hotel.
 After taking some rest, it's time to begin the sightseeing!

 Today you will visit Independence Square after having breakfast at the hotel.
 Independence Square is the main square of Uzbekistan and a symbol of victory over fascism in World War II.
 Then, you will have a chance to walk along the local Broadway, a walking street between Independence Square and Amir Timur Square.
 Furthermore, you can take a ride on the famous Tashkent metro, one of the most beautiful subways in the world which its first line was opened in 1977.
 Then, you will visit the historical part of the city, the Kukaldash Madrasah, and the Hast Imam complex, which consists of several madrasahs, mosques, and mausoleums.
 The highlight of its exhibits is the Othman Quran, the world’s oldest Quran copy, dating back to the 8th century.
 This Quran belonged to Othman Ibn Affan, the third Caliph (of the four righteous Caliphs who succeeded prophet Muhammad).

 Later in the afternoon, you'll move to Samarkand by bullet train, check in to your hotel, and have some rest.